In this guide:

 Component Management vs. Performance

-The relative importance of component management versus performance will impact the proxy configuration.
+The relative importance of component management versus performance will impact your proxy configuration.

-You’ll get the best performance by locating hosted repositories closest to producers, and locally proxying all other repositories, including The Central Repository.
-For maximum performance, each location with an adequate Internet connection should proxy The Central Repository directly because it is globally load balanced and artifacts will be fetched from the fastest The Central Repository server based on the proxy repository’s location.
+You’ll get the best performance by locating hosted repositories closer to producers, and proxying all other repositories, including the Central Repository.
+For maximum performance, each location with an adequate internet connection should proxy Central directly because it is globally load balanced.
+Artifacts are fetched from the fastest Central Repository server based on the proxy repository location.

-When your development teams are working on mission critical projects that cannot suffer a delay, you’ll want to design the architecture to ensure high availability.
-The architectures described in this section work best with the enhanced proxy capability available in Nexus Professional 2.x and later releases.
+When your development teams are working on mission critical projects that cannot suffer a delay, design your deployment architecture to ensure High Availability (HA).

 Maven Configuration for High Availability